Interactive Brokers Group was launched in the United States over 40 years ago and opened offices in Australia in 1997.

 - Bank details for funding purposes

 - Investment objectives and experience details

-There are five main account profiles that you could qualify for depending on whether you’re a professional or an amateur trader.
+There are 5 main account profiles that you could qualify for with Trader Workstation, depending on whether you’re a professional or an amateur trader.

 - Investment account.
 This is the most basic account for individual or company investors.
 To open an investment account, you’ll need a $2,000 minimum deposit and minimum liquid net worth of $20,000.
 Your options are limited here for leveraged products.
 You’ll only have access to some low-leverage derivatives and unleveraged spot forex.
 You won’t have access to margin lending.